-- 1. Award Tender 5 of 2018 to Palmer Civil for the reinstatement/repairs to Flood damaged infrastructure contract value of \$824,183.00 ex.
-GST; - 2.
-Engages an independent contract manager to oversee the works, to be funded through WANDDRA; and - 3.
-Authorise the Chief Executive Officer to approve contract variations within 10% or \$20,000.
+1. Award Tender 5 of 2018 to Palmer Civil for the reinstatement/repairs to Flood damaged infrastructure - contract value of \$824,183.00 ex.
+GST;

+- 2. Engages an independent contract manager to oversee the works, to be funded through WANDDRA; and - 3.
+Authorise the Chief Executive Officer to approve tender contract variations up to a maximum of \$20,000.